bernardo1963/kmer_validation/README.md

 The directory "code"  contains the modified MHAP and some additional files.
 The original MHAP code is described in Berlin et al 2015.

-The directory code/sequences contains the files that can be used for the quick test as follows:
+The directory "code/test" contains the files that can be used for the quick test as follows:

-    java -Xmx3g -server -jar mhap-1.5v6.jar -s ../../sequences/fragment_A.fasta -q ../../sequences/fragment_B.fasta --valid-kmers ../../sequences/valid_kmers.kmer2
+    java -Xmx10g -server -jar mhap-1.5v6.jar -s ../../test/melR6_frag_A.PB.fasta -q ../../test/melR6_frag_B.PB.fasta --valid-kmers ../../test/melR6_frag_AB.PB.kmer2 --no-self --num-hashes 128 --num-min-matches 3 --threshold 0.04  --weighted

+You should get 15 matches with k-mer validation, and 2 matches without it (i.e., without  the --valid-kmers option ).

 ## Running MHAP / PBcR with k-mer validation.